aws/aws-cdk-go/awscdkscheduleralpha/README.md

 input := awscdkscheduleralpha.ScheduleTargetInput_FromText(text)
 ```

-### Specifying Execution Role
+### Specifying an execution role

 An execution role is an IAM role that EventBridge Scheduler assumes in order to interact with other AWS services on your behalf.

 The classes for templated schedule targets automatically create an IAM role with all the minimum necessary
 permissions to interact with the templated target.
 If you wish you may specify your own IAM role, then the templated targets
 will grant minimal required permissions.
-For example: for invoking Lambda function target `LambdaInvoke` will grant
+For example, the target `LambdaInvoke` will grant the
-execution IAM role permission to `lambda:InvokeFunction`.
+IAM execution role `lambda:InvokeFunction` permission to invoke the Lambda function.

 ```go
 var fn function